Matific/broken-down-models/docs/migrations.rst

 thinking that ``id`` is the relation field.
 But we know better; we don't want ``id`` changed in any way by the migration, and we will remove this operation.

+.. admonition:: The order of ``VirtualParentLink`` fields

+   For reasons related to the above, Django's migration auto-detector gets confused when the order of ``VirtualParentLink`` fields in the model differs from the order in which the migrations add them to the model.
+   When this happens, it insists on re-adding the ``AlterField`` operation (and if we do not add it, Django will complain about changes in the models not being reflected in migrations).
+Until this limitation is overcome, we will just need to keep these fields in the order in which they were added.

 With all this in mind, we will edit the migration accordingly:

   1. The new parent models are exactly as we need them, leave them be;